 The inducement of an oath is considered to be an effective means to end conflict, both in the Buddhist texts, such as the Bhojājānīyajātaka (Section 4), and in the Arthaśāstra.
 In the Buddhist texts, the enemy is coerced into swearing an oath after he is captured alive; however, in the Arthaśāstra, an oath (śapatha) is made when the means of "promise" (or being truthful, satya), which means to promise peace-making, may be broken.
-In the Arthaśāstra, a king or warrior makes an oath with his hand touching fire, water, or another element/thing that could take his life, for instance, in the form of a fire disaster, and so on, if he breaks the oath.
-55 However, the Buddhist texts do not explicitly explain whether an enemy who has made an oath may be deprived of his life if he were to break the oath.
+In the Arthaśāstra, a king or warrior makes an oath with his hand touching fire, water, or another element/thing that could take his life, for instance, in the form of a fire disaster, and so on, if he breaks the oath.55 However, the Buddhist texts do not explicitly explain whether an enemy who has made an oath may be deprived of his life if he were to break the oath.

 Evidently, the Arthaśāstra and the Buddhist texts have several ideas in common, although they differ with regard to some details.
 The differences can be summarized as follows.
 In the Arthaśāstra, the measures are politically more pragmatic.
-They are not explicitly connected to a warrior's religious entirely obedient to (literally, should everywhere bow to) [the enemy], [following] the law of a reed because he who bows to the stronger one bows to Indra,' Bhāradvāja [said] thus.")
-See also (Kamimura 1984, p.
-250) and (Olivelle 2013, p.
-393) for translation.
+They are not explicitly connected to a warrior's religious desire to refrain from killing, and some of the measures involve or result in the killing of opponents.
+However, in the Buddhist scriptures, none of the measures involve or result in killing.
+On that premise,

-53 Arthaśāstra, Skt.ed.
-(Kangle 1969), 12.5.43-44: evam gṛhītadurgo vā prāśyaprāśam caityam upasthāpya daivatapratimāc chidram praviśyāsīta, gūḍhabhittim vā, daivatapratimāyuktam vā bhūmigṛham // vismṛte surungayā rātrau rājāvāsam anupraviśya suptam amitram hanyāt // ("Alternatively [the weak king whose] fortress has been thus captured [by the enemy] should place eatable foods near a place of worship (caitya), enter the space between images of deities, and stay [there].
+Arthaśāstra, Skt.ed.
+(Kangle 1969), 12.5.43-44: evam grhītadurgo vā prāśyaprāśam caityam upasthāpya daivatapratimāc chidram praviśyāsīta, gūdhabhittim vā, daivatapratimāyuktam vā bhūmigrham // vismrte surungayā rātrau rājāvāsam anupraviśya suptam amitram hanyāt // ("Alternatively [the weak king whose] fortress has been thus captured [by the enemy] should place eatable foods near a place of worship (caitya), enter the space between images of deities, and stay [there].
 Alternatively, [he should hide behind] a secret wall or [in] an underground chamber linked with the image of deity.
 When least expected, through the underground passage, at night, he should sneak into the royal residence and kill the sleeping enemy [king].")
 See also (Kamimura 1984, p.
 268) and (Olivelle 2013, p.
 404) for translation.

 In the Arthaśāstra, its Sanskrit is jīvagrāha.
 Arthaśāstra, Skt.ed.
-(Kangle 1969), 13.3.30 and 4.31: ... jīvagrāhan vā rājyavinimayam kārayet // ("[Having made the enemy king come out, ...]
+(Kangle 1969), 13.3.30 and 4.31: ... jīvagrāhaņa vā rājyavinimayam kārayet // ("[Having made the enemy king come out, ...]
 Alternatively, by capturing [the enemy king] alive, he should exchange [him for his] kingdom.")
 See also (Kamimura 1984, p.
 284 and p.
 291) and (Olivelle 2013, p.
 412 and p.
 416) for translation.